TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

 ## Phase 7: Service Discovery Setup

+### What is a Namespace?
+A namespace in AWS Cloud Map is a logical container for service names.
+It enables ECS services to discover and communicate with each other using DNS names (e.g., `ecs-database-service.ecs.internal`).
+This is essential for dynamic environments like ECS, where IP addresses change frequently.
+By creating a namespace, you enable reliable, DNS-based service discovery for your application components.

 ### Step 7.1: Create Private DNS Namespace
 1. **Cloud Map Console** → Namespaces → Create namespace
 2. **Configure**: